The next application deadline will be midnight (UK Time) on 1 March 2023.

 - A letter from the Head of the hosting department indicating the department’s willingness to host the bursary and abide by the Society’s Undergraduate Bursary Terms and Conditions.

 Bursaries will be allocated by the EPS Committee.
 Preference will be given to first time applicants.
 Applicants who are awarded a bursary in one year cannot apply in the following year.

 On termination of the period of the bursary, the award holder will be required to submit a short report (max 1000 words) and an associated Final Report form confirming that all payments have been made to the student, and that all local ethics procedures were followed.

 The report should 1) include an abstract of the research and training accomplished, 2) outline how the bursary benefited the student, 3) mention any publications planned on the basis of the bursary activities 4) include invoice on which it should detail the award holders name (please note that invoices should not be sent to the EPS separate to the final report).
 The Society expects its assistance to be acknowledged in any such publications.
-Further details of the headings to use are in the Final Report form (Undergraduate Bursary Final Report Form).
+Further details of the headings to use are in the Final Report form.

 This must be received by the Hon.
-Secretary by the end of the November following the summer vacation, and should be accompanied by an invoice for the amount actually paid to the nominated student.
+Secretary by the end of the November following the summer vacation.
+This deadline can be increased to December to help spread the time, but it is recommended to submit the report by November.
+The final report form should be accompanied by an invoice for the amount actually paid to the nominated student.
 The Society will then reimburse the institution, by cheque, for this amount (up to the maximum of the value of the award).